-- Next, divide dough into 8 to 12 pieces.
-To achieve uniform sizes, you could use a scale, dividing each piece equally weighing at 60 grams each OR without a scale; an ice cream scooper will do the job too.
-Dust the ice cream scooper with flour, scoop out the dough and release straight onto the lined baking pan or molds.
-This part does not have to be pretty, just scoop and release.
+- Next, divide the dough into 8 to 12 pieces.
+To achieve uniform sizes, you could use a scale, dividing each piece equally at 60 grams each.
+OR without a scale, an ice cream scooper will do the job too.
+Dust the ice cream scooper with flour, scoop out the dough, and release straight onto the lined baking pan or molds.
+This part doesn't have to be pretty; just scoop and release.
 Loosely cover the dough with plastic wrap or a clean kitchen towel and allow the dough to rest for 15 minutes.

-This Nestle evaporated milk is great for this recipe.
+Nestle evaporated milk is great for this recipe.

 - Combine yeast and milk first into a bowl and wait for it to activate.
 You can always acquire yeast from your neighborhood bakery (if they also sell) or from the supermarket.